digi-ron/AU-Falcon-SPUD-Project/Electrical/AccessoryPlug/AccessoryPlug.md

 ---
-description: Information on the Mobile Office pack accessory plug for the 1999-2002 Ford Falcon AU (Also relevant to the BA/BF/FG Falcons and SX/SY/SZ Territorys)
+description: Information on the Mobile Office pack accessory plug.
+Also relevant to the BA/BF/FG Falcons and SX/SY/SZ Territorys
 ---

 # Accessory plug